- Toggle Section About

 Candidates must submit valid TB tests results prior to taking Education Specialist courses with fieldwork.
 TB tests results must be done annually in order to participate in the required fieldwork.
 Fees required.

 Candidates must pass the Reading Instruction Competence Assessment (RICA) exam.
+Not required for candidates who have earned a California teaching credential.

 Subject Matter Competency Requirement